Call us! 780.444.3433

 • Heat: In situations where inflammation is not present, heat can be a very effective way to relax muscle tension and spasm and invite increased blood flow to affected areas.
 Relaxing in a hot bath or whirlpool can provide immediate relief from muscular aches, cramping and stiffness.
 Also helpful are heat packs or pads and warming creams or ointments.

 • Cold: In situations of swelling, redness, heat and other indications of inflammation, cold therapy, such as cold packs or ice, is indicated to improve healing circulation to injured tissues and to subdue the body's inflammatory responses.
-In some cases, altering heat and cold for 20-minute intervals works to both decrease inflammation and relax constricted muscles, so talk to Dr. Sicat about whether this alternating therapy suits your condition.
+In some cases, altering heat and cold for 20-minute intervals works to both decrease inflammation and relax constricted muscles, so talk to your Chiropractor about whether this alternating therapy suits your condition.

 • Medication: Used sparingly, over-the-counter medication can greatly relieve pain and help reduce inflammation of injured areas.
 Caution should be exercised when using OTC medications, however, since some can cause internal bleeding, conflict with other medications, interact negatively with alcohol or produce other unpleasant side effects.
 Long-term use of OTC pain medication may cause specific organ damage and create rebound headaches in some individuals, so try to avoid its continued use if possible.